lastmaj/graphql-fpl/README.md

 Aguero's live stats for the 4the gameweek.
 You didn't captain him did you ?

 ## Feel free to fork :fork_and_knife:
-If it helps you build something awesome, please let me know.
+If it helps you build something awesome, let me know.